jjbailey/sentinal/README.md

 `loglimit` is greater than zero, sentinal rotates the log after it reaches the specified size.

-`diskfree` is greater than zero, sentinal creates a thread to discard the oldest logs to free disk space.
+`diskfree` is greater than zero, sentinal creates a thread to discard the oldest files to free disk space.

-`inofree` is greater than zero, sentinal creates a thread to discard the oldest logs (files) to free inodes.
+`inofree` is greater than zero, sentinal creates a thread to discard the oldest files to free inodes.

-`expire` is greater than zero, sentinal removes logs older than the specified time.
+`expire` is greater than zero, sentinal removes files older than the specified time.

-`retmin` is greater than zero, sentinal retains `n` number of logs, regardless of expiration or available disk space.
+`retmin` is greater than zero, sentinal retains `n` number of files, regardless of expiration or available disk space.

-`retmax` is greater than zero, sentinal retains a maximum number of `n` logs, regardless of expiration.
+`retmax` is greater than zero, sentinal retains a maximum number of `n` files, regardless of expiration.

 `postcmd` is specified, the value is passed as a command to `bash -c` after the log closes or rotates.
 Optional.

 ### Disk Space Example

 To monitor console logs in /opt/sentinal/log for 20% free disk space, and to retain at least 3 logs and at most 50 logs:

     [global]
-    pidfile  = /run/diskfree-only.ini
+    pidfile  = /run/diskfree.ini

     [console]
     dirname  = /opt/sentinal/log